rafasamp/sonus/README.md

 ### Setup

-Update your `composer.json` file and add the following under the `require` key:
+Update your `composer.json` file and add the following under the `require` key

 	"rafasamp/sonus": "dev-master"